Materials-Science-Software-Consortium/phase0_manual_rtd/introduction/introduction.rst

 4. User Obligations

  To publicly acknowledge that results have been achieved using PHASE System Software, users are obligated to clearly display the name, and version, show an appropriate reference or the download URL site.
  We request that users report any bugs or problems they discover in using the PHASE System Software to PHASE System consortium.
-Users may not publicly announce or disclose bugs or problems they discover in the PHASE System Software without permission.

 5. No Warranty